MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-admin-quarantine.md

 # required metadata

 title: Use case for how to investigate and remediate file breaches using admin quarantine | Microsoft Docs
-description: This topic describes the scenario for using admin quarantine to control data breaches.
+description: This article describes the scenario for using admin quarantine to control data breaches.
 keywords:
 author: rkarlin
 ms.author: rkarlin
 manager: mbaldwin
-ms.date: 4/22/2018
+ms.date: 12/07/2018
 ms.topic: conceptual
 ms.prod:
 ms.service: cloud-app-security